shipleyux/sober-map/testing.md

 ## Manual Testing Report

 During development, I carried out manual testing across different features of the site to make sure everything worked smoothly, especially after resolving some layout and modal bugs.
-Issues were tracked and documented in the [Bug Fix Report](#bug-report) (see above), and this section outlines how I tested each fix and feature to confirm they were resolved.
+Issues were tracked and documented in the [Bug Fix Report](#bug-report), and this section outlines how I tested each fix and feature to confirm they were resolved.

 ---